particle-iot/docs/src/content/getting-started/billing/migrating-to-basic.md

 - Webhooks and server-sent-events (SSE) themselves do not count against your Data Operations limit, but the triggering event or response could
 - Particle cloud API calls do not count against your Data Operations limit

 <sup>1</sup>You will receive warnings by email, and as a pop-up and in the [**Billing & Usage**](https://console.particle.io/billing) tab in the console at 70%, 90%, and 100% of the allowable data operations.
-In the Free Plan you will have an opportunity to upgrade to the Growth Plan.
-In the Growth Plan, additional blocks can be added to allow for more data operations.
+In the Free Plan you will have an opportunity to upgrade to the Basic plan.
+In the Basic plan, additional blocks can be added to allow for more data operations.
 {{!-- END shared-blurb --}}

 {{top}}